 In the 'Pages' listed below and on the right, I have sorted these notes approximately into subjects.
 He spoke about the same things on different occasions.
 Also set out there is Fr Gresham's published essay on the Kingdom of God, and some of his sermons as a vicar in the early 1990's.

 (In another tribute the author explained that Fr Gresham preferred to be addressed as 'Fr Kirkby' or 'Gresham', rather than Fr Gresham.
 I did not know this.
-I hope here 'Fr Gresham' is acceptable in print.)
+I hope here 'Fr Gresham' is ok here in print.)

 Fr Gresham Kirkby, born August 11th 1926, died August 10th 2006.